The comparative statics of persuasion: ` ‘ Increasing ' ’ comparative statics

-In this section, we ask what is required for a shift of the sender's interim payoff to lead her optimally to choose a \emph{more} informative signal.
-By \Cref{theorem:ido}, it is necessary that the sender's payoff become ordinally more convex.
+In this section, we ask what is required for a shift of the sender's interim payoff to lead her optimally to choose a \emph{more} informative distribution.
+By \Cref{theorem:nondecr}, it is necessary that the payoff become coarsely more convex.

 This condition is not sufficient if all upper semi-continuous interim payoffs $u,v : [0,1] \to \R$ and all prior distributions $F_0$ are considered.
-(We will see this explicitly in the next section, in a sketch proof.)
-Our question is thus: on what restricted domains of interim payoffs $u,v$ and/or priors $F_0$ are ordinal-convexity shifts \emph{sufficient} for increasing comparative statics?
+(We will see this explicitly §\ref{sec:mcs_incr:w} below, in a proof.)
+Our question is thus: on what restricted domain of interim payoffs $u,v$ and/or priors $F_0$ are coarse-convexity shifts \emph{sufficient} for `increasing' comparative statics?

-Our main result (\Cref{theorem:W}) describes the maximal domain of interim payoffs on which `increasing' comparative statics holds.
-Concretely, it provides a condition on the interim payoff $u$ that is necessary and sufficient for increasing comparative statics to hold under any prior $F_0$ between $u$ and any ordinally more convex $v$.
-(The result features some regularity conditions on payoffs and priors.)
+Our main result (\Cref{theorem:incr}) describes the maximal domain of interim payoffs on which `increasing' comparative statics holds.
+Concretely, it identifies the condition on the interim payoff $u$ that is necessary and sufficient for `increasing' comparative statics to hold under any prior $F_0$ between $u$ and any coarsely more convex $v$.
+This condition is called the \emph{crater property.}

 We also exhibit a suitable domain of priors.
 A \emph{binary} prior is one with a two-point support; under such a prior, the state is effectively binary.
-We show that for increasing comparative statics between payoffs $u$ and $v$ to hold across all binary priors $F_0$, it is both necessary and sufficient that $u$ be ordinally less convex than $v$.
+We show (\Cref{proposition:ido_binary}) that for `increasing' comparative statics between payoffs $u$ and $v$ to hold across all \emph{binary} priors $F_0$, it is both necessary and sufficient that $u$ be coarsely less convex than $v$.